upkie/upkie/docs/observations.md

 | `imu.orientation` | [Orientation of the IMU frame](\ref upkie::cpp::actuation::ImuData::orientation_imu_in_ars) in the [ARS](\ref ars) frame as a unit quaternion (w, x, y, z) |
 | `imu.raw_angular_velocity` | [Raw angular velocity](\ref upkie::cpp::actuation::ImuData::raw_angular_velocity) measured by the gyroscope of the IMU, in [rad] / [s] |
 | `imu.raw_linear_acceleration` | [Raw linear acceleration](\ref upkie::cpp::actuation::ImuData::raw_linear_acceleration) measured by the accelerometer of the IMU, in [m] / [s]² |

+The inertial measurement unit (IMU) mounted on the [pi3hat](https://mjbots.com/products/mjbots-pi3hat-r4-5) combines an accelerometer and a gyroscope.
+These raw measurements are converted onboard by an unscented Kalman filter (based on a standard quasi-static assumption) that outputs observed quantities with respect to an attitude reference system (ARS) frame.

 Upkie spines always report [IMU observations](\ref upkie::cpp::actuation::ImuData).